micrology/prsm/doc/help.md

 Each factor can be moved across the network pane by dragging it.
 The whole network can be moved by dragging the background.

 Also at the bottom of the window on the right is a slider that will adjust the **magnification**: slide to the right to make the factors and links larger and to the left to make them smaller (or click on the + and - signs).
-To return the network to a size that will fit neatly in the window, double click anywhere on the network background.
+To return the network to a size that will fit neatly in the window, double click on the black bar at the top, or anywhere on the network background (the latter will also desleect any selected factors or links).
 On a tablet or phone, you can zoom by using the 'pinch' gesture.

 At the top left, you can enter a **title** for the  map.
 Click on 'Untitled map' and type in your title.
 If you have created or used several maps (and they have titles), a small downward triangle will appear to the right of the title.
 Clicking on this shows a list of those previous maps, and clicking on one of those takes you away from the current map and loads the previous one (after you have confirmed that this is what you want to do).